hat-open/hat-monitor/docs/monitor.rst

         calculation algorithm is applied (see `Blessing algorithm`_).
 This property is assigned by client.

-    * `address`
+    * `data`

+        JSON serializable data representing arbitrary information that correspond to the component.
-        Component's address which other components use to connect to the component.
-This property is optional and is assigned by client.
+        This property is assigned by client.

     * `rank`